 If you are not managing to keep up with all the corn eating, you can freeze the kernels very successfully.
 Corn can be frozen in three ways: blanched, raw or whole.

 Whole corn on the cobs can be placed raw into freezer bags and into the freezer.
 They can then be removed and boiled from frozen when needed.
 They are a little chewy and watery but still delicious.

-Raw kernels can be cut off the cob and placed in freezer bags.
+Raw kernels can be cut off the cob (a corn peeler makes this easy) and placed in freezer bags.
 These are ideal for adding to recipes that require cooking but are not great in salads.